Exercise Routines for Strengthening the Cervical Muscles

-These muscles aren’t only interconnected with the spine, but they also have a set of nerve impulses that can suffer from lack of muscle-training.
+The cervical muscles not only interconnect with the back, but also contain a series of nerve impulses that lack of training can affect.

 It helps to maintain balance